 \subsection{Some clarifications}

-I use here the term "coupling" to describe the degree of statistical and causal interdependence between an agent and its environment.
+We use here the term "coupling" to describe the degree of statistical and causal interdependence between an agent and its environment.
 This is formalized in terms of conditional mutual information, but also interpreted dynamically: strong coupling implies that the agent’s sensory states carry information about external causes, and that its actions can affect those causes.
 In our model, low MB density corresponds to higher potential for coupling, which in turn enables more effective free energy minimization.
 This is perfectly in line with \cite{1}.

-However, I acknowledge that this use of "density" introduces a metaphorical shift: I am interpreting space not as geometrically partitioned, but as structured by the statistical architecture of interaction.
+However, we acknowledge that this use of "density" introduces a metaphorical shift: we are interpreting space not as geometrically partitioned, but as structured by the statistical architecture of interaction.
 This raises ontological and epistemological questions.
 Is MB density a real property of physical space, or is it a modeling construct used to represent the agent’s epistemic relation to its surroundings?
-In this paper, I remain agnostic: I treat MB density as a tool for expressing how the spatial environment constrains inferential dynamics, rather than making strong claims about its physical instantiation.
-I steer clear of the more strictly philosophical debates on the ontological implications of the concept of Markov blankets \cite{38}—at least, from my point of view, Markov blankets are good modelling tools, but at the same time, they are only \textit{good heuristics}.
+In this paper, we remain agnostic: we treat MB density as a tool for expressing how the spatial environment constrains inferential dynamics, rather than making strong claims about its physical instantiation.
+We steer clear of the more strictly philosophical debates on the ontological implications of the concept of Markov blankets \cite{38}—at least, from my point of view, Markov blankets are good modelling tools, but at the same time, they are only \textit{good heuristics}.
 This doesn't mean avoiding philosophical debates about the relationship between the map (Markov blankets) and the territory (reality) — quite the opposite, in fact.
 It means recognizing the importance of the problem (beyond an armchair philosophy approach), and therefore focusing first on the robustness of the map and what we can do with it — a necessary condition for understanding its relationship to the territory, especially since the map is itself part of the territory.
-And I am also convinced that (unlike \cite{39}) instrumentalism does not necessarily imply blind belief in the usefulness of the model—quite the contrary, in fact.
+And we are also convinced that (unlike \cite{39}) instrumentalism does not necessarily imply blind belief in the usefulness of the model—quite the contrary, in fact.

 Morover, MB density in itself is not a probability density.
 MB density is an information‐theoretic measure (ranging from 0 to 1) of how effectively an agent’s boundary blocks information flow between its internal and external states at a point x, estimated via conditional and unconditional mutual informations.
 It is not normalized over the state space and directly modulates the speed of gradient‐descent on free energy (when MB density = 1, updates freeze).
 By contrast, a probability density p(x) is a normalized function (integrating to one) that assigns relative likelihoods to values of x, without any notion of informational blocking or direct influence on free‐energy descent.